emad-siddiq/sellscalehood/README.md

 ## Rebuilding After Changes

-If you make changes to the code or dependencies, you may need to rebuild the Docker images:
+If you make changes to the code or dependencies, you will need to rebuild the Docker images:

 ```
 docker-compose build
 ```

-Then start the application again using either `./scripts/debug-mode.sh` or `./scripts/production-mode.sh`.
+Then start the application again using either `./scripts/debug.sh` or `./scripts/production.sh`.

-## File Structure

-- `docker-compose.yml`: Defines the services, networks, and volumes for the application.
-- `frontend/Dockerfile`: Defines the build process for the frontend container.
-- `backend/Dockerfile`: Defines the build process for the backend container.
-- `.vscode/launch.json`: Configures VSCode for debugging.
-- `scripts/debug-mode.sh`: Script to start the application in debug mode.
-- `scripts/production-mode.sh`: Script to start the application in production mode.

-Make sure all these files are in place and properly configured for the application to work as expected.